nomitsingh03/HealthManagementIIT-K/README.md

        d.
 Select appointment date and then check slots availability on selected date and the click book appointment.

-3. For Backend (You need to install Eclipse IDE or STS )(for download references https://www.codejava.net/frameworks/spring/install-spring-tool-suite-windows)
+2. For Backend (You need to install Eclipse IDE or STS )(for download references https://www.codejava.net/frameworks/spring/install-spring-tool-suite-windows)

        a.
 After opening of STS application -> File on STS ide -> import -> select Maven -> Maven Existing Project -> Product_Management_Backend
        b. open src/main/resources -> application.properties file and change username -> with your mysql username and password -> your mysql password
        c.
 Then Right click on Product_Management_Backend and and select Run As-> Spring Boot App.

+3. Open MYSQL and create databse schema with name management2